SKIN CANCER SCREENING

 NON-MELANOMA SKIN CANCERS (BCC, SCC AND SCC-IN-SITU)

-There are different types of skin tumours/growths that you should check for.
+There are different types of skin tumours and growths you should check for – not all skin cancers are melanomas.
 While some are harmless and require no treatment, some are cancerous and should be detected and removed early.
 Some common malignant skin tumours are non-melanoma skin cancers.
 These skin cancers include squamous cell carcinoma (SCC) and basal cell carcinoma (BCC).

 BASAL CELL CARCINOMA (BCC)

-One predisposing factor is chronic sun exposure, and increased risk has also been associated with chronic arsenic exposure.
-The tumour rarely metastasizes to regional lymph nodes or distant organs but causes morbidity by local tissue destruction and may lead to subsequent disfigurement or functional impairment.
+While BCC rarely spreads to other parts of the body, it can cause significant local damage if left untreated, slowly eroding into surrounding skin and underlying structures like bone and muscle.
+Chronic sun exposure is a major risk factor, along with chronic arsenic exposure.
+The tumour rarely metastasises to regional lymph nodes or distant organs but causes morbidity by local tissue destruction and may lead to subsequent disfigurement or functional impairment.
+Regular skin cancer checks can help detect BCC early, preventing complications.

 SQUAMOUS CELL CARCINOMA-IN-SITU (BOWEN’S DISEASE)